mithcs/aurders/README.md

 - The PKGBUILD and .SRCINFO templates does not contain all the fields, it contains only what is required and/or is standard.

 ## TODO
-- [ ] Ask user before commiting changes in git repository
+- [ ] Allow adding extra maintainer(s) and/or contributors
 - [ ] Fix `final_step` module doc
 - [ ] Add how to with examples section
 - [ ] Add support for multiple data sources
 - [ ] Refactor everything
+- [X] Ask user before commiting changes in git repository
 - [X] Test untested features
 - [X] Allow users to add multiple dependencies easily
 - [X] Fix implementation for copying package